-The 2011 Enumerated Area (EA) Census details is said to be available during April 2013.
-This will allow the ZDM to compare its demographic analysis with that of the 2011 Census, especially in terms of actual population trends, which cannot be obtained from aerial photography.
+The 2011 Enumerated Area (EA) Census details allows the ZDM to compare its demographic analysis with that of the 2011 Census, especially in terms of actual population trends, which cannot be obtained from aerial photography.
 According to an overview on KZN done by STATSSA, rural-urban migration remains a "growing phenomena".